 The funeral was the day after next.
 She stood at his grave side, wondering why or how this happened to her.
 How she lost the one man she had ever brought herself to care about... to love.

 To love.
 Something she had never admitted to herself, let alone him.
 She had never said it to him, and now she never could.
-She swallowed hard to stop herself bursting out into sobs.
-She watched Wes standing at the other side, alone, 12 years old now.
+She swallowed hard to stop herself bursting out into tears.
+She watched Wes standing at the other side, 12 years old now, and completely alone.
 But his eyes were older.
 He could hardly remember his mother, and now his father was dead.

 She walked over to him at the end.

 "You won't remember me, Wes, but I...
 I worked with your Dad."

 Wes nodded bleakly, and she could read the look in his eyes - it was identical to Adam trying to conceal an emotion.
 In a bizarre rush of emotion, she wrapped her arms around the boy who would never be a child again, and let him cry with her.

 "Any luck catching the leader of that operation?" she asked as she stepped into Harry Pearce's office after her week's compassionate leave.